 Continuation grants often require historical data.
 You must prove that you are meeting the requirements needed for continued funds, like population and service thresholds.
 Historical data from the time since you received the first grant can show that you still need the funds to continue providing essential services or complete your project.

-You need the right tools and resources when applying for federal, state, or private funding for your organization.
-IGX Solutions offers IntelliGrants® IGX — an intuitive grant application management solution you can personalize to your needs.
+You need the right tools and resources for grants management after applying for federal, state, or private funding for your organization.
+IGX Solutions offers IntelliGrants® IGX — an intuitive grant application management system you can personalize to your needs.
 The solution increases organizational visibility, allowing you to better track and understand grant application status and progress.
-The centralized system keeps all information organized in one place for increased access and streamlined operations.
+Our grants management software has a centralized system that keeps all information organized in one place for increased access and streamlined operations.

 Request a demo below or contact us to discover how IntelliGrants IGX can help your organization manage and secure new and continuation grants.